IanOC1994/lotr_quiz/README.md

 ### 1. **Difficulty levels**

-In a future version of this quiz I would like to introduce levels ...
+In a future version of this quiz I would like to introduce different levels to allow users to access a variety of different questions at differing difficulty.

+### 2. **Question Randomiser**

+In a future version of this quiz I would like to introduce a larger number of questions which would allow the quiz to randomise each time the try again button was selected.
+This would make the quiz more fun and allow users to have a different experience each time they return to the quiz.

+### 3. **User Profile**

+In a future version of this quiz I would like to implement a feature that allows users to set up gamer profiles which will keep track of their scores.

+### 4. **Score Table**

+In a future version of this quiz I would like to implement a user score table which would allow the user to compete against other users.

  [Back to Table of Contents](#table-of-contents)